Beavercreek High School

-Beavercreek High School is the public high school in Beavercreek, Ohio.
-A member of the Beavercreek City School District, the high school has an enrollment of more than 2,300 students.
-The high school campus consists of Ferguson Hall, a free-standing building that houses the ninth grade, and the high school which accommodates the remaining grades 10–12.
-The principal is Dale Wren for the 2020-2021 school year and the school's mascot is the Battling Beaver.
+Beavercreek High School is a public high school in Beavercreek, Ohio.
+The high school is part of Beavercreek City School District.
+The high school has an enrollment of more than 2,300 students.
+The high school campus consists of Ferguson Hall, a free-standing building that houses the ninth-grade students, and the main building, which accommodates the remaining grades (10–12).
+The principal is Dale Wren for the 2024–2025 school year and the school's mascot is the Battling Beaver.

 Beavercreek High School offers eleven Advanced Placement (AP) classes to students, in addition to many Honors and Scholarship courses which award additional points to the compiled grade point average (GPA) of each student.

 History

 The first high school in Beavercreek Township was built in 1888 at the southwest corner of Factory Road and Dayton-Xenia Road, the present site of Ritters Frozen Custard.
 Recognized as the second high school in the state of Ohio, the initial enrollment was 20 pupils.
 Freshmen and sophomores occupied the south room, while juniors and seniors attended class in the north room.
 Two additional rooms were added in 1914 to accommodate increasing enrollment.

 In 1932, the township's entire school system was consolidated into a newly constructed school at the corner of Hanes Road and Dayton-Xenia Road as a result of the increasing demands from both enrollment and the State Board of Education.
 The school later became known as Main Elementary School after a new high school opened in 1954 at its present location on Dayton-Xenia Rd.
 The original high school was used as an apartment residence for several years, but later changed hands among several businesses in the area including Marshall Brothers and the Mead paper company.
 Its last known usage was as a restaurant known as LaMachey's; however, the building was torn down after the restaurant caught fire.

 On January 3, 1964, a U.S. Air Force B-57 bomber narrowly missed crashing into the school building, after the pilot was forced to eject while en route to Wright-Patterson Air Force Base in Dayton.
 The largest section of the wreckage landed within a few feet of the school; Principal Roger Sweet told reporters afterward, "We were just real, real fortunate."

 Beavercreek's school system was redistricted several times since the 1970s, changing the high school back and forth between a three-year system and four-year system.
-The latest change occurred in 2013 with the opening of Trebein Elementary and Jacob Coy Middle School.
+The latest change occurred in 2013 with the opening of Trebein Elementary and Jacob Coy Middle School, both schools operating in one building.
 Ferguson Middle School became Ferguson Hall for ninth graders as part of a campus formation with Beavercreek High School.
 Following the relocation of ninth graders, the high school became a three-year system housing grades 10–12.